 by Pastor Tim Burt

 In the book of Samuel, we read a story about David when he was in a very difficult spot.
 He and his army of men had just returned home from a long campaign of defeating their enemies.
 When they were approaching home, they could see their town was burning.
 They quickly discovered that the enemy plundered their people and had taken all of their possessions as well as their wives and children.
 David was discouraged and so were his men.
 They were so discouraged that they cried and cried hard.
-They were so discouraged and furious, they wanted to blame someone.
+(These guys were warriors, yet they were crying!)
+They were so discouraged and furious they wanted to blame someone.
 They turned their anger toward their leader David and momentarily rebelled, wanting to stone him.
-David resisted the discouragement he personally felt and got alone with God.
-1 Samuel 30:6 NKJV says “And David was greatly distressed; for the people spoke of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the LORD his God.”
+David resisted their discouragement even though he personally felt it too.
+Instead, he got alone with God.
+1 Samuel 30:6 NKJV says, “And David was greatly distressed; for the people spoke of stoning him, because the soul of all the people was grieved, every man for his sons and for his daughters: but David encouraged himself in the LORD his God.”

 Did you see what David did when everyone else was discouraged and slipping into rebellion? “…but David encouraged himself in the LORD his God.”
-What we should we do when we get discouraged?
-Not cry.
-Not slip into unbelief and fear which just gives place to the devil.
-We, like David, should encourage our own heart in the Lord.
-We should encourage our heart with the promises of God’s Word.
+What should we do when we get discouraged?
+Though we might momentarily feel fearful and sad, we should keep ourselves from slipping into unbelief and fear, which only gives place to the devil.
+We, like David, should encourage our own hearts in the Lord.
+We should encourage our hearts with the promises of God’s Word.
 Then encourage the hearts of those around us.
 That’s what David did.
 His men were about to rebel against him.
 David remembered who His God was and the promises of His covenant with them.
 David encouraged his own heart and then his men.
 The rest of the story is one fabulous miracle.
 They went out to make the enemy pay.
 They found the enemy and destroyed them.
-They got all their possessions back plus their wives, children and the riches of their enemies!
+They got all their possessions back, plus their wives, children, and the riches of their enemies!

-Discouragement is for people who don’t know God and His covenant promises.
+Discouragement is real, but God also teaches us that we don’t live by sight or circumstances.
+We live by faith and we must encourage our heart in the promises of God and in our knowing of His intense love and desires for our good!
 We have many promises of supernatural help from God.
 He is always there for us!
 Always!
-If we will do what David did, encouraging our own heart, then we will stop the devil in his tracks, be a source of encouragement to others, and experience the same miracle-working deliverance and help that David received.
+If we do what David did, encouraging our own hearts, then we will stop the devil in his tracks, be a source of encouragement to others, and experience the same miracle-working deliverance and help that David received.

-Bless you today as you encourage yourself and through faith and patience, inherit what God has for you!
+God bless you today as you encourage yourself and, through faith and patience, inherit what God has for you!

 Psalm 46:1 NIV God is our refuge and strength, an ever-present help in trouble.”